Matei87/Portfolio/README.md

 # Portofolio

-- Used HTML and CSS for structure and design
+- Used REACT/HTML/CSS for structure and design
-- jQuery as framework for user experience
-- Media Queries and Bootstrap for responsive design
+- Bootstrap for responsive design
 - Projects added weekly/monthly, stay tuned 😂